 Many people don’t realize that Turner Syndrome is more than just short stature.
 It can lead to many different health concerns, including hearing loss.
 Up to 90% of TS patients have sensorineural hearing loss.
 Also, up to 80% of TS patients have conductive hearing loss.
 Thus, there is a great need to understand hearing loss and resources available.

+Your help is needed to increase the network of care!
 Share a resource that just might be of help to others.
-Thank you!

 The hearing aid is an essential device developed to increase the sound and quality of hearing.
 Living with degenerative hearing loss affects ones health, security & overall well-being.
 The costly hearing aids are often more than most people can possibly afford.

 There is help!
 If you are insured, most insurance companies will cover the first set of hearing aids, less your insurance deductible and co-insurance.
 Many insurance companies do not offer replacement coverage and the cost is fully out-of-pocket.
 Prices for hearing aids can range up to $5,000!
 The resources on this page are presented here to assist you in obtaining financial assistance as well as self-advocacy.

 The Americans with Disabilities Act (ADA) became law in 1990.
 The ADA is a civil rights law that prohibits discrimination against individuals with disabilities in all areas of public life, including jobs, schools, transportation, and all public and private places that are open to the general public.
 The purpose of the law is to make sure that people with disabilities have the same rights and opportunities as everyone else.
 The ADA is divided into five titles (or sections) that relate to different areas of public life.
 ADA National Network www.adata.org

 Relay Conference Captioning (RCC) is a free service for anyone who is deaf or hard of hearing to engage in meetings (in-person or remote), group conversations in a videoconference and multi-party conference call.